-In order to attend the Annual Meeting, you must register at www.proxydocs.com/PSTX.
-Upon completing your registration, you will receive further instructions via email, including a unique link that will allow you access to the Annual Meeting and to vote during the Annual Meeting and to submit questions of our Board or management in advance of the Annual Meeting.
+In order to attend the Annual Meeting, you must register by 8:00 p.m., Pacific Time, on June 14, 2022 at www.proxydocs.com/PSTX.
+Upon completing your registration, you will receive further instructions via email, including a unique link that will allow you to access and vote during the Annual Meeting and to submit questions of our Board or management in advance of the Annual Meeting.